-- 1. Pursue development and implementation of the new WAU Program; an effort generated by the Conservation Outreach Section of the Division of Wildlife Resources. - 2.
+- 1. Continue to work with the WAU Program; an effort generated by the Conservation Outreach Section of the Division of Wildlife Resources. - 2.
 Continue to coordinate / standardize bear safety information materials amongst state and federal agencies and others.

 Continue to educate all bear hunters on how to determine the age/sex of bears to increase harvest selectivity through 2023 and continue to educate Division employees tagging bears.